This post may contain affiliate links. Please read my disclaimer for more information.

 - caffeine is a diuretic so you have to drink water in order to stay hydrated.

 Who should and shouldn’t use it?

 Caffeine has many benefits and side effects.
-Will caffeine suit you?
-It can depend on people, their health, well-being, and capability to metabolize coffee/caffeine.
+It can depend on your physiological makeup, health, well-being, and capability to metabolize coffee/caffeine.

-- If you are someone with weak digestion and a sensitive stomach, you shouldn’t consume caffeine.
-Caffeine can irritate people with weak digestion.
+- If you are someone with weak digestion and a sensitive stomach, you shouldn’t consume it. it can irritate people with weak digestion.

-- People with blood pressure shouldn’t drink caffeine because caffeine enhances blood pressure and heart activity.
+- People with high blood pressure shouldn’t drink it because it enhances blood pressure and heart activity.

-- People with irregular breathing and complex nasal tract also shouldn’t consume coffee because caffeine does increase their breathing activity.
-It might lead to hyperventilation.
+- People with irregular breathing and complex nasal tract also shouldn’t consume coffee since it increases your breathing activity It might lead to hyperventilation.

 - Suppose you have arrhythmias (irregular heartbeats).
-Caffeine accelerates your heart at a non-conventional phase.
+Caffeine accelerates your heart at a non-conventional rate.

-- Pregnant and breastfeeding mothers should avoid caffeine because caffeine can pass through the placenta, disturbing your child’s sleeping pattern.
-Insult your doctor and limit caffeine up to 100-150mg per day.
+- Pregnant and breastfeeding mothers should avoid it because it can pass through the placenta, disturbing your child’s sleeping pattern.

 - People who are already dealing with sleeping problems shouldn’t further promote alertness.
 It can lead to insomnia and anxiety.

 - If you have anxiety issues, limit your intake